DinhThienPhuc/project-euler/README.md

 ```

 - This repo just shows one in many solutions to solve the problem.
-- Any additional approach will be welcome and discuss and improve
+- Any additional approach will be welcome, discuss and improve